Surviving a city summer in an apartment without AC is truly a testament to a New Yorker’s grit and creativity.

 Window blinds can do wonders.

 Closing the blinds during the day will keep the sun from heating up your apartment.
-Even fluorescent lights can raise the temperature, so consider turning those off too.
-Keep the air circulating during the evenings by opening your windows.
+Even fluorescent lights can raise the temperature, so consider turning those off, too.
+Keep the air circulating during the evenings when the temps dip by opening your windows.

 Consider your fabrics.